pugal26/fsd56wd2-t__Pugal_Activities/readme.md

 Day 3 Task list --

 1. How to compare two JSON have the same properties without order?
-        - Solved in 'file Compare two JSON.js'
+        - Solved in 'Compare two JSON.js'

 2. Use the rest countries' API URL and display all the country flags in the console.
         - Solved in 'Display all the country flags.js'